BreadcrumbsSecureClient for Windows troubleshooting

-SecureClient troubleshooting
+SecureClient for Windows troubleshooting

 SecureClient is a delivery app with offline test support and built-in protections against internet and device failure.
 For general information on SecureClient and the Surpass test driver, see the Test Delivery section of the Surpass Help Site.

-This article will provide information on some of the common troubleshooting issues that may be encountered using SecureClient for each operating system and provides advice on how they can be fixed.
+This article will provide information on some of the common troubleshooting issues that may be encountered using SecureClient for Windows and provides advice on how they can be fixed.

 If you have tried the steps outlined in this article and are still having issues with SecureClient, or you are encountering any issues with SecureClient not listed here, contact support@surpass.com.